 Mango-Basil Dipping Sauce

 I love using cocktail sauce for dipping boiled or grilled shrimp.
-When I don’t make my own I grab a bottle or two of Frog Bone’s Bayou Cocktail sauce.
+When I don’t make my own I grab a bottle or two of cocktail sauce at the store.
 But there are times when you want something different.
 A different flavor than cocktail sauce, something fruity.
 Something without horseradish.

 Mango-Basil Dipping Sauce